AongCho880/YourCar/README.md

 npm run dev
 ```

-This will start the Next.js application, typically available at `http://localhost:9003`.
+This will start the Next.js application, typically available at `http://localhost:9003` (or as specified by the `-p` flag in your `dev` script).

 **VERY IMPORTANT:** If you have just created or modified your `.env.local` file, you **MUST stop and restart** your Next.js development server for the changes to take effect.
 Next.js only loads these variables on startup.